ingvast/pdf-export/README.md

 * `face/pane` as functions are not implemented.

 ### File related
-* Only PDF standard fonts are used
+* Only PDF standard fonts are used.

   There is a conversion table in `face-to-pdf-lib/font-translations` that can be used to translate the font used in view int the correpsonding pdf font.
 * Each PDF file only contain one page with one face.